giswqs/geog-414-fall2022/_sources/book/labs/lab_07.md

 ## Question 3

-Clip the [USGS 3DEP 10m DEM](https://developers.google.com/earth-engine/datasets/catalog/USGS_3DEP_10m) the watershed that intersects Knox County, TN.
+Clip the [USGS 3DEP 10m DEM](https://developers.google.com/earth-engine/datasets/catalog/USGS_3DEP_10m) with the watershed that intersects Knox County, TN.
 Display the DEM with a proper color palette and color bar.

 ```{code-cell} ipython3